infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 ---
-title: "📣 Infinite Table is here 🎉"
+title: "📣 Infinite Table is Here 🎉"
 description: "Infinite Table is ready for prime time.
 With version 1.0.0 we're releasing a DataGrid that's feature packed and ready to be used in enterprise-grade apps"
 draft: true
 author: [admin]
 ---

-*Infinite Table is ready for prime time.
+*Infinite Table is ready for prime time.*

-With version 1.0.0 we're releasing a DataGrid that's feature packed and ready to be used in the wild!*
+*With version 1.0.0 we're releasing a DataGrid that's feature packed and ready to be used in the wild!*

 <Note title="Why use Infinite Table?">

-1️⃣ it's fast
+1️⃣ seriously fast

 2️⃣ no empty/white rows while scrolling

-3️⃣ it's packed with features
+3️⃣ packed with features

 4️⃣ built from the ground up for React